simon-k/reviewabot/README.md

 | prnumber | The PR number                                                 | Yes |
 | openapikey | The key for the OpenAI API                                             | Yes |
 | githubpat | The Personal Access Token for the GitHub Account that makes the review | Yes |

+## How to contribute
+Contact me.
+I would like your input.
+Or just create a PR with your improvements.

+## How to release
+Create a new release in GitHub.
+The GitHub Release Action generate the binaries and attach them to the release.

 ## TODO
 * Use a better tool for parsing command line arguments